 After this I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb…Revelation 7:9

-In the past, I have written about second-language learning and about racial reconciliation for REO.
+In the past, I have written about second-language learning and about racial reconciliation for Rambling Ever On.
 And those two things have come together for my local church in Chicago to form a decision that our church would not separate our worship services or social events based on the two dominant languages of our neighborhood, English and Spanish.
 We decided to translate everything we do and be a bilingual church.

 And for the past eight years or so we have been trying slowly and surely to develop this philosophy of ministry and to communicate it to our church and to others.
 We desire to be clear that we do not think all churches can or should do this.
 Each church must decide what is best for them.
 There is no one way or right way.
 But here are five reasons why we feel this way is best for us.